Francis Light: Thalang, Siam

-In 1765 Light embarked the East India Company's ship Clive, captained by John Allen, bound for Madras and Bombay.
-In India, he secured command of a "country ship" belonging to Madras trading firm Jourdain, Sulivan & Desouza, the Speedwell.
+In 1765 Light embarked on the East India Company (EIC) merchant ship Clive, captained by John Allen, bound for Madras and Bombay.
+In British India, he secured command of a "country ship" belonging to the Madras trading firm Jourdain, Sulivan & Desouza, the Speedwell.
 Setting up a base in Thalang in Siam (also known as Salang and Jung/JunkCeylon, now Phuket province, in Thailand), he traded there, in Aceh (now an Indonesian province) and the Malay Peninsula, learning the local languages.
 Basing himself in Thalang, he met a woman named Martina Rozells, and together they set up a trading post in Kuala Kedah.
 He soon gained an influential position with the Sultan of Kedah.

 For about ten years he had his headquarters in Thalang, where he revived a defunct French trading post.
 While in Thalang he learned to speak and write several languages, including Malay and Thai, and became family friends with Than Phu Ying Chan and her husband, the Governor of Thalang.
 Later, in 1785, he warned the island administrators of an imminent Burmese attack.
 Light's warning enabled the islanders, led by Chan and her sister Mook, to prepare for Thalang's defence and subsequently repel the Burmese invasion.
-In 1785, after the death of the Governor of Thalang, his widow Pia Pimons and other relatives proposed that Light assume the position; however the King of Siam, Rama II, thwarted the proposal.
+In 1785, after the death of the Governor of Thalang, his widow and other relatives proposed that Light assume the position; however the King of Siam, Rama II, thwarted the proposal.